woman in striped chair

 GOLD COCKTAIL SHAKER

-A large round wicker serving tray is the perfect way to corral your favorite liquors.
 Fill the rest of your tray with a small plant, candle, or cocktail recipe book.
-My tray is sold out, but I linked a similar one below.

 WICKER TRAY